 Our ward facilities are designed to be especially spacious and patients are always cared for by a team of qualified veterinary nurses supported by animal care assistants.
-We have 24-hour care on site.
+At Cave Vet Specialist we have 24-hour care on-site.

-Our modern, spacious, specially-designed hospitalisation facilities provide a safe environment for your cats and dogs to be cared for by a team of qualified nurses, assisted by the animal care team.
-The hospital has round the clock care, with qualified veterinary nurses on-site 24 hours a day, 365 days a year.
-The on duty nurses are supported by the clinicians and animal care assistants.
-The team are able to provide gold standard care and treatment to all the patients that need to be hospitalised, whether it’s during a week day, weekend or bank holiday.
+Our modern, spacious, specially-designed hospitalisation facilities in Somerset provide a safe environment for your cats and dogs to be cared for by a team of qualified nurses, assisted by the animal care team.
+The hospital has round-the-clock care, with qualified veterinary nurses on-site 24 hours a day, 365 days a year.
+The on-duty nurses are supported by the clinicians and animal care assistants.
+The team are able to provide gold-standard care and treatment to all the patients that need to be hospitalised, whether it’s during a weekday, weekend or bank holiday.

 Cave has a fantastic team of RCVS registered nurses experienced in all aspects of critical care and nursing of both surgical and medical patients.
 The Animal Care Assistants provide support to the nurses by helping with feeding, grooming, walking and providing one-on-one attention for the patients.